kups23/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 14-copy_html script to copy html files and do not duplicate them
 - 100-lets_move script created to move files with capital letters to /tmp/u
 - 101-clean_emacs script that delete all files ending with ~ charater
+- 102-tree script creates directory in pattern welcome/to/school